scot-taylor-ibm/compare-comply/schema.md

         - `type`: The type of attribute.
 Possible values are `Address`, `Currency`, `DateTime`, `Location`, `Organization`, and `Person`.
         - `text`: The text that is associated with the attribute.
         - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
+    - `key_value_pairs`: An array that specifies any key-value pairs in tables in the input document.
+For more information, see [Understanding key-value pairs](/docs/services/compare-comply/tables.html#key_value_pairs)
+      - `key`: An object that specifies a key for a key-value pair.
+        - `key_id`: The unique ID of the key span in the table.
+        - `location`: The location of the key cell in the input document as defined by its `begin` and `end` indexes.
+        - `text`: The text content of the table cell without HTML markup.
+        - `row_index_begin`: The ID of the uppermost row the cell spans.
+        - `row_index_end`: The ID of the lowermost row the cell spans.
+        - `column_index_begin`: The ID of the leftmost column the cell spans.
+        - `column_index_end`: The ID of the rightmost column the cell spans.
+      - `value`: An array that specifies the value or values for a key-value pair.
+        - `value_id`: The unique ID of the value span in the table.
+        - `location`: The location of the value cell in the input document as defined by its `begin` and `end` indexes.
+        - `text`: The text content of the table cell without HTML markup.
+        - `row_index_begin`: The ID of the uppermost row the cell spans.
+        - `row_index_end`: The ID of the lowermost row the cell spans.
+        - `column_index_begin`: The ID of the leftmost column the cell spans.
+        - `column_index_end`: The ID of the rightmost column the cell spans.
   - `document_structure`: An object that describes the structure of the input document.
     - `section_titles`: An array that contains one object per section or subsection that is detected in the input document.
 Sections and subsections are not nested.
 Instead, they are flattened out and can be placed back in order by using the `begin` and `end` values of the element and the `level` value of the section.
       - `text`: A string that lists the section title, if detected.